roy-stephen/roy-stephen/README.md

 # About me
 ### Hi there 👋, I'm Stephen

-- 🌱 I am currently training as a Data Analyst.
-My next step is to deepen my knowledge with a Data Science training.
+- 🌱 I am a methodology-focused Data Analyst.
+My next step is to deepen my knowledge with a Data Science & Business Analytics training.

 - ✨ Fun fact: I speak two languages: English and French